The Stairway Special has a simple, functional look, but it's a top pick for its sturdy aluminum construction, easy installation, and safety factor.

 Certification

-One important thing to look for is a certification from the Juvenile Products Manufacturers Association (JPMA).
-This is a sticker that certifies that the manufacturer has voluntarily followed certain safety standards when designing and building the gate.
+It’s important to find a baby gate that is certified by the Juvenile Products Manufacturers Association (JPMA).
+That means that the manufacturer has voluntarily followed certain safety standards when designing and building the gate.

 JPMA standards include strength of the materials, the latch's integrity, and the gate's minimum height.
 It also sets restrictions on any openings in the gate (they need to be big enough that tiny fingers can't get caught) and the distance from the bottom of the gate to the floor (no bigger than 3 inches, so that little ones can't crawl under it)